Smoking and skin aging

 Lung cancer kills three times the number of American women than breast cancer – currently around 70,000 per year.

 Smoking is also linked to early onset of the menopause in women.
-Most devastating of all from a looks point of view – the aging effect of smoking on the skin is worse for women who are much more likely to develop “smoker’s face” than male smokers.
+Most devastating of all from a looks point of view – the aging effects of smoking on the skin are worse for women who are much more likely to develop “smoker’s face” than male smokers.
+For women smoking and aging are inextricably linked.

 In 2001 the special risks of smoking for women were recognized by the US Surgeon General in a report warning women of the dangers from smoking cigarettes.
 Similar statements were made by European government bodies and other world authorities.

-Even if you dismiss the health risks – take time to consider how smoking cigarettes will damage your skin and accelerate skin aging.
-Do you really want this to happen to you?
+Even if you dismiss the health risks the effect of smoking on skin may give you some pause for thought.
+It is worth taking time to consider how smoking cigarettes will damage your skin and accelerate skin aging.

 In recent years much research has focused on this area and it’s now broadly accepted that smokers skin is damaged by smoking making smokers look much older than non-smokers.